-- 1. Each competitor must work independently without assistance from instructors, other teams or observers.
+- 1. Each competitor must work independently without assistance from instructors, other teams and/or observers.
 Contact with competitors must be coordinated through designated event staff only.
-Any violation of this may disqualify the competitor. - 2.
-Cell phones, iPads/tablets, smart watches, wearable technology or any other electronic communication device is prohibited in the competition area.
+Any violation of this may result in a disqualification of the team. - 2.
+Cellphones, iPads/tablets, smart watches, wearable technology, or any other electronic communication device is prohibited in the competition area.
+Body cameras are allowed (as long as they do not violate any other prohibition).
 See "Prohibited Devices" section above for more information. - 3.
-No one but competitors, judges and event staff are allowed in the competition area at any time.
+No one but competitors, judges, and event staff are allowed in the competition area at any time.
 Observation is limited to the area designated by the judges or event staff.
-Outdoor competition area may only be accessed by judges, competitors and event staff.
-Any violation of this may disqualify the competitor.

-4. No one may contact judges in any way and at any time without the expressed permission of the competition coordinator.
+Outdoor competition area may only be accessed by judges, competitors, and event staff.
+Any violation of this may result in the disqualification of the team. - 4.
+Contact with the judges in any way, at any time, without the expressed permission of the competition coordinator, is prohibited.